BackProAI/A3-handwriting-automation/README.md

-# More4Life A3 Handwriting to Text Recognition
+# A3 Document Automation - Desktop Application

-🚀 **Production-ready A3 document automation system** using Microsoft's TrOCR Large Handwritten model for converting handwritten A3 documents to digital text.
+🚀 **Production-ready A3 document automation system** using GPT-4o Vision API for converting handwritten A3 documents to digital text with custom PDF template population.

 ## 📋 Project Overview